Kalmy8/Obsidian-DS-Base/Programming/Design Patterns/Factory pattern.md

 #🃏/programming
 What is a **Factory** design pattern?
 When is it useful and how would you know if you will benefit from utilizng it?
-How is it different from the [[Strategy pattern]]?
+How is it different from the [Strategy pattern](Strategy%20pattern.md)?
 Provide some mock-code example of a class designed within a **Factory** paradigm.
 ?
-**Factory** is a [[Creational patterns | creational]] desing pattern allows you to create similar objects, hiding the creation implementation details and providing an convinient interface for you.
-It includes three main elements, just like the [[Strategy pattern]]:
+**Factory** is a [creational](Creational%20patterns.md) desing pattern allows you to create similar objects, hiding the creation implementation details and providing an convinient interface for you.
+It includes three main elements, just like the [Strategy pattern](Strategy%20pattern.md):
 1. **Abstract Class** defines one single interface to share between child classes, so they indeed will have one shared type.
 2. **Concrete Classes** defining concrete objects to create.
 3. **Factory class** implementing the varying creation process.
 > Note!
-The [[Strategy pattern]] is indeed very similar to the **Factory pattern**, but they do pursue two different main goals:
+The [Strategy pattern](Strategy%20pattern.md) is indeed very similar to the **Factory pattern**, but they do pursue two different main goals:
 - **Strategy pattern** is used to vary some **single method behaviour** by providing him some **strategy** (class or some submethod).
 This is needed when you need to perform one **OPERATION** and vary implementation (e.g. do **PREPROCESSING** using GaussianSmoothing or Blurring..)
 - **Factory pattern** is used to **CREATE** different objects, which could be used further in any way you would want, so you do not have a concrete **OPERATION** to perform right away, you are just willing to create some object with convinience.
 <br>